-There are many people that won't even touch optimizing for search engines.
+Many people won't even touch optimizing for search engines.
 Oftentimes, this is from a fear of putting a bunch of content out there which doesn't get a lot of traffic or any leads that convert.
 Some people feel it’s too stressful to consistently put out useful content.
 Many people start and give up after a bit if it goes nowhere.
-So, you want to have some SEO, but it is possible to go too far.
+So, you want to have some SEO.
+But, it is possible to go too far.

 Believe it or not, you have to consider the possibility of taking on far too much traffic or leads.
-It is, in fact, possible to over-commit to a content strategy.
-Even if the leads flow in like honey, that new traffic doesn’t always actually help your business, How can that be?
+In fact, it's possible to over-commit to a content strategy.
+Even if the leads flow in like honey, that new traffic doesn’t always actually help your business.
+How can that be?
 Consider the following example.

 Biting Off More Than You Can Chew!

-Realizing how badly his company’s customer service had declined because of the lack of ability to handle all of the incoming traffic, he took down literally about 150 pages off of his website.
+His company’s customer service badly declined because of the lack of ability to handle all of the incoming traffic.
+In response, he took down about 150 pages off of his website.
 This action cut the amount of incoming leads in half.
-After rededicating himself and his company to customer service, being able to actually focus more effectively on the leads they received, they righted the ship.
+After rededicating himself and his company to customer service, so they could actually focus more effectively on the leads they received, they righted the ship.

 The number one thing to consider about Search Engine Optimization is being authentic.
 Don't simply post a ton of content to make you sound like the best thing in the whole world.
-You might be, but most likely you're not.
 It's important to be personal and aim to make one-on-one connections with people is far more effective.

 This goes back to the point of leads being customers, not commodities.
 While obviously you want that conversion rate to be high, it's very, very possible to become overzealous and take on far more than you can chew.
 It's easy to become too focused on the raw number of leads from SEO versus the number of visitors to a given page.
 If you find yourself getting a ton of leads, you have to be sure you can qualify them and convert them into sales without taking away too much from your current customers.